How to run

 - all-jobs.yaml file with all jobs combined

-- copy_configs.py script to upload test configurations to the cluster
+- upload_configs.py script to upload run configurations to the cluster

 - README.md with general execution instructions